- 4 to 6 medium apples

 - One-half cup water

-- 2 sticks (one-half pound) unsalted butter, cut into pieces, at room temperature
+- 1 stick unsalted butter, cut into pieces, at room temperature

 - Pinch of salt

-- Insert a small stick into the stem end of each apple.
-Set the apples aside on lightly buttered parchment paper, waxed paper or Silpat sheet.
+Insert a small stick into the stem end of each apple.
+Set the apples aside on lightly buttered parchment paper, waxed paper or a Silpat sheet.

-- Combine the sugar, corn syrup and water in heavy-bottomed, medium-sized deep saucepan.
-Stir with a wooden spoon to blend well.
-Cook over medium heat.
-Don't stir until the syrup becomes a deep, golden amber color.
+Combine the sugar, corn syrup and water in a heavy-bottomed, medium-sized deep saucepan.
+Bring to a boil, swirling to help dissolve the sugar, and cook, undisturbed, until the syrup becomes a deep, golden amber color.

-- Dip the apples, one at a time, in the caramel, swirling and tilting to coat them completely and evenly.
-Return the apples to the prepared paper to cool and harden.
+One at a time, dip the apples in the caramel, swirling and tilting to coat them completely and evenly.
+Twirl them in the air to allow the caramel to cool a bit before placing them on the prepared paper to cool and harden.